MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 Use the [pac admin create-service-principal](../developer/cli/reference/admin.md#pac-admin-create-service-principal) command to create and configure the service principal to be used with the Microsoft Power Platform Build Tools tasks.

-This command first registers an Application object and corresponding Service Principal Name (SPN) in AAD.
+This command first registers an Application object and corresponding Service Principal Name (SPN) in Azure Active Directory.
 Then it adds the application as an administrator user to the Microsoft Power Platform tenant.

 This command has two parameters: